Planning Permissions and Consents

 'The Town and Country Planning (General Permitted Development) (England) Order 2015' grants planning permission for the classes of development described as permitted development in Schedule 2.
 Part 8 of Schedule 2 relates to transport related development.
 Permitted development relating to Port and Harbour Authorities is included under Class B 'Dock, pier, harbour, water transport, canal or inland navigation undertakings' of this Part.

 The Marine and Coastal Access Act 2009 established the legislative basis for a marine planning system.
 The aim of the system is to achieve sustainable development in the marine area.
 The Secretary of State has delegated planning functions to the Marine Management Organisation (MMO) as the only body that produces statutory plans.
 The MMO are currently making the first marine plan in the East of England.
 There are 11 marine plans to be prepared in total all of which much be completed by 2021.
 Portland Harbour and Weymouth Bay fall within the south inshore area.
 It is not known at this time when this will be made.

 Permission is required from Portland Harbour Authority licence to construct, alter, renew or extend any works in the harbour on, under or over tidal waters or land below the level of high water.
 This requires a licence application to be submitted to the Harbour Authority.
-Guidance notes are available below:
+Guidance notes are available upon request.

 Portland Harbour Authority are in regular dialogue with authorities with planning, consenting and environmental responsibilities including Portland Harbour Consultative Committee, Weymouth & Portland Borough Council, the Marine Management Organisation, the Centre for Environment, Fisheries and Science, the Inshore Fisheries and Conservation Authority, Natural England, English Heritage, Environment Agency and Dorset County Council as examples.